 What are the goals of the project?

 The outcome of this project will include microplastic data (i.e., abundance, plastic type, color, and size) in Winyah Bay, SC, a validated hydrodynamic model that can simulate the fate and transport of microplastics, and a statistical risk assessment tool for microplastics in the Winyah Bay area.
 This will provide valuable information to protected areas on potential damage to marine organisms and ecosystems, and also possible sources as to where these plastics originate.
-The project will begin April 2016 with a preliminary study and end summer of 2018.
-We will share updates on our findings, videos of our computer model's prediction on plastic travel, and advice on where to fish and where to avoid fishing.
+The project will begin July 2016 with a preliminary study and end summer of 2017.
+We will share updates on our findings and videos of our computer model's prediction on plastic transportation.

 Your contribution will be dedicated to funding our boat expenses.
 Coastal's pontoon research vessel is priced at $300/day and is needed for 9 days of sampling to meet this project's goal.
 This totals to $2,700 in boat expenses.
 Funds raised through this website will provide most of the funding for boat expenses ($2,400).
-The remainder of the boat expenses ($300) will hopefully be covered by other sources of funding.
 We are hopeful to be funded in April/May 2016 by Coastal's Graduate Student Incentive Grant and the M.K.
 Pentecost Ecology Fund.
-If funded, these two sources will be dedicated to field and lab equipment expenses.
-Also, it is planned that a portion of these two sources will fund the remainder of boat expenses ($300).
+If funded, these two sources will be mostly dedicated to field and lab equipment expenses while also covering any remaining boat expenses ($300).

 Meet the Team

-I am well versed in proper laboratory usage and performance from my many lab courses in undergrad at Concordia University Texas and also my involvement with my research group's previous work on microplastics.
+I am well versed in proper laboratory usage and performance from my many lab courses in undergrad at Concordia University Texas and also my involvement with my CCU research group's previous work on microplastics.
 My field sampling skills and knowledge have been enhanced as I have volunteered many hours towards helping other graduate students at CCU obtain their field data over the past two years.
-My lab measurements and field sampling experience on NOAA's Go-Ship 2015 P16N cruise really pushed me mentally and physically to provide high quality performance in a timely manner.
-As complications arose on the cruise, communication and team work helped the group to overcome and progress, which also helped me as an individual to develop a sense of direction for handling future issues.

 - $2,687Total Donations